 Nonetheless, no matter where we are, no matter how well we order our lives, no matter how best we prepare for the good and bad, something is always headed our way.
 The fury of hurricanes in Texas and Florida, and the Eagle Creek fire in Oregon made for a hellish beginning to autumn.
 These are American catastrophes.
 Elsewhere, however, destructive incidents persist: famine, disease, wars in Syria and Myanmar.
 All this, plus the inconvenience of global warming.

 Autumn slips forward and quietly changes everything.
 Solace resides in the machinations of the natural world.
 The routine, the inevitability of seasonal change occurs in spite of our behavior.
 There is winter inherent in fall’s splendor; the rebirth and growth of spring awaits in the bitter dormancy of January.
 An underlying balance exists.
 Harmony surrounds us.
-Yet we seem at odds with the process.
-We interfere and, like a serious illness, we threaten the host which supports us.

 Latest numbers in The Drill.